lisenet/init-service-template/README.md

 # init-service-template
-Template script for an init service.
+Template for an init service to call a wrapper script.